 If you’re new to donkeys you need to understand that just throwing them out into the pasture not knowing the basics will not benefit you or the donkey.
 It could keep your donkey from getting the care it needs because no farrier or vet likes to fight with a donkey!
 They are strong and can be dangerous.

-I’ve had donkeys for a while now.
-As usual with anything, I throw myself right in, all or nothing.
 I had NO knowledge of donkeys when I bought my first one home in 2011.
 So I know how it feels.

 I was in love but completely lost.